-- In the Uyuni WebUI, navigate to Systems > Systems List, select the client to be assigned to a schedule, locate the System Properties panel, and click [Edit These Properties].
+- 1. In the Uyuni WebUI, navigate to Systems > Systems List, select the client to be assigned to a schedule, locate the System Properties panel, and click [Edit These Properties].
 Alternatively, you can assign clients through the system set manager by navigating to Systems > System Set Manager and using the Misc > Maintenance Windows tab. - 2.
 In the Edit System Details page, locate the Maintenance Schedule field, and select the name of the schedule to be assigned. - 3.
-Click [ Update Properties ] to assign the maintenance schedule.
+Click [Update Properties] to assign the maintenance schedule.

 When you assign a new maintenance schedule to a client, it is possible that the client might already have some restricted actions scheduled, and that these might now conflict with the new maintenance schedule.
-If this occurs, the WebUI will display an error and you will not be able to assign the schedule to the client.
-To resolve this, check the [ Cancel affected actions ] option when you assign the schedule.
-This will cancel any previously scheduled actions that conflict with the new maintenance schedule.
+If this occurs, the WebUI displays an error and you cannot assign the schedule to the client.
+To resolve this, check the [Cancel affected actions] option when you assign the schedule.
+This cancels any previously scheduled actions that conflict with the new maintenance schedule.